natevw/putdoc/README.md

 If there is an "_attachments" subfolder, the binary files are uploaded verbatim under their original subpaths.
 The content type will be guessed based on each file's extension.

+If there is a "_docs" subfolder, it may contain a mix of either `.json` files and/or nested "document folder" structures.
+These will be uploaded alongside the main document.
+This is useful for seeding app data, but be careful since any changes that have made in the database will be overwritten.

-(For an alternate explanation, see [The CouchApp Filesystem Mapping](http://couchapp.readthedocs.io/en/latest/design/filesystem-mapping.html) documentation although note that there are currently some differences, e.g. the `_docs` subfolder is not yet supported.)
+(For an alternate explanation of this overall structure, see [The CouchApp Filesystem Mapping](http://couchapp.readthedocs.io/en/latest/design/filesystem-mapping.html) documentation.
+This implementation may differ slightly, but the general approach is the same.)

 ## Examples